codythub/ereaderapp/README.md

 # ereaderapp
-This ereader allows you selective night and day mode
+This ereader allows you selective night mode using a toggle button